Zach Stewart: Atlanta Braves

 Stewart was traded to the Atlanta Braves on March 10, 2014, in exchange for cash considerations. he started the 2014 season with the Triple-A Gwinnett Braves.

 Los Angeles Angels of Anaheim

 On January 27, 2015, Stewart signed a minor league contract with the Los Angeles Angels of Anaheim.

 NC Dinos

 On June 10, 2015, Stewart signed a contract with the NC Dinos.

 Baltimore Orioles

 On January 6, 2017, Stewart signed a minor league contract with the Baltimore Orioles.
-On May 3, 2017, the Orioles released Stewart from his minor league contract.
+In 7 games (3 starts) for the Triple–A Norfolk Tides, he struggled to an 0–3 record and 7.41 ERA with 13 strikeouts across 17 innings pitched.
+On May 3, Stewart was released by the Orioles organization.

 New Britain Bees

 On March 20, 2018, Stewart signed with the New Britain Bees of the independent Atlantic League of Professional Baseball.

 Toronto Blue Jays (second stint)

-On July 5, 2018, Stewart signed a minor league contract with the Toronto Blue Jays and was assigned to the Triple-A Buffalo Bisons.
-He elected free agency on November 2, 2018.
+On July 5, 2018, Stewart signed a minor league contract with the Toronto Blue Jays.
+In 14 games for the Triple–A Buffalo Bisons, he recorded a 4.98 ERA with 19 strikeouts across 34 1/3 innings pitched.
+Stewart elected free agency following the season on November 2.